Insight-Services-APAC/copilot-lab-r/README.md

 - GitHub Copilot extension installed in Visual Studio Code

 ## Lab Tasks
+For each of the tasks in this section use either Copilot Chat or the Copilot in-line popup (CTRL + I on Windows or Command + I on macOS) to generate the code.

+You can see an example of what the code should look like by clicking *Reveal Code*, but to get the most out of these tasks you should refrain from looking at the code.

 ### Task 1: Generating Employee CSV Data
 We will start by generating a CSV file containing employee data.
 The data will include employee names, departments, and dates of join.